ChatGPT, deliverability, email marketing and everything all at once with Guilda Hilaire and Naomi West

 About this episode:

-It’s the finale of season 4.
-We’ve been trying to get these amazing leaders of email onto this final episode and y’all we did it!
-Guilda Hilaire from Salesforce and Naomi West of Parcel.io got to sit down with us and talk about that notorious AI tool that’s on every email marketer and deliverability specialist mind lately.
+It’s the finale of season 4!
+We’ve been trying to get these amazing leaders of email onto this final episode, and we did it!
+Guilda Hilaire from Salesforce and Naomi West of Parcel.io got to sit down with us and talk about that notorious AI tool that’s on everyone’s mind lately.
 How do we feel about it?
 Where does it fit into email marketing and deliverability practices?
 Is it easy or lazy to use this tool?
-Find out on the season finale of Email’s Not Dead.
+Listen now and find out on the season finale of Email’s Not Dead.
 Email’s Not Dead is a podcast about how we communicate with each other and the broader world through modern technologies.
 Email isn’t dead, but it could be if we don’t change how we think about it.
 Hosts Jonathan Torres and Eric Trinidad dive into the email underworld and come back out with a distinctive look at the way developers and marketers send email.

 Meet your presenters

 Manager of the TAM team at Sinch Mailgun

 Director of Product Marketing at Salesforce